 The integration of notions related to the self and specifically, fear of self, into clinical conceptualization as well as the application of therapeutic strategies targeting this construct may help to increase the efficacy of current treatments for EDs.
 It has been suggested that developing a clearer sense of self (Verschueren et al., 2017) and new, more positive selves (either with regard to the conceptualization of the current self or to future possible selves) represent an important avenue for treatment (Stein & Corte, 2007; 2008).
 Indeed, it has been argued that investment in possible selves are important motivating factors with regard to goal-directed behaviour and behavioural change, especially when linked to salient and valued self-schemas (Stein & Markus, 1996).
-Taken together, this suggests that treatment strategies targeting the fear of self and self-concept may be an important addition to the treatment of EDs.
-Several treatments already incorporate or focus on fear of self and/or self-concept.
-Bardone-Cone and colleagues (2018) review several different treatments (ex: enhanced cognitive behavioural therapy, mindfulness-based interventions, etc.) that target self-related constructs such as self-esteem and self-efficacy, among others (Bardone-Cone et al., 2018).
-Treatment based on self-discrepancy theory targeting ideal/ought/actual discrepancies has also been shown to be effective in treating EDs (ex: Wonderlich et al., 2014; Peterson et al., 2017), though this treatment does not address feared/actual discrepancies which may perhaps limit its efficacy.
-Finally, IBT (O'Connor et al., 2005), originally developed for OCD and adapted for EDs (Bertrand & O'Connor, 2009), includes a module that directly addresses the feared self.
+Taken together, this suggests that treatment strategies targeting self-concept and the fear of self may be an important addition to the treatment of EDs.

+IBT (O'Connor et al., 2005), a cognitive treatment originally developed for OCD and later adapted for EDs (Bertrand & O'Connor, 2009), is the only treatment that includes interventions directly targeting the fear of self.
+Fear of self is addressed in a two-session module as part of the larger IBT program.
 In this module, psychoeducation is provided pertaining to how identity disturbance can result in defining the self in terms of who a person does not want to be/become (i.e., a feared self) as opposed to who they are/want to be (i.e., actual and ideal selves).
 In an accompanied writing exercise, clients are asked to articulate their feared selves and are then asked to re-state these descriptions in the affirmative (i.e., in terms of who they want to be), which also serves the purpose of bringing to the foreground the client's values and goals (O'Connor et al., 2005; Bertrand & O'Connor, 2009).
 As mentioned previously, there is some limited support for the efficacy of IBT in the treatment of EDs (Purcell Lalonde & O'Connor, 2015; Purcell Lalonde et al., 2016).
-Future studies should continue to investigate the efficacy of IBT and the integration of this promising strategy for targeting the fear of self in EDs.
+The strategies described in this module can be employed within an IBT approach, but can also be used as an adjunct to other therapies.